nvi-inc/fs-vgos/fs-vgos.md

 > Mark 6 will not record a test scan when you make one (but there
 > could be other causes besides this one).
 If this happens and you can
 > determine which RDBEs do not have the current nominal VDIF epoch set
-> its time explicity.
+> its time explicitly.
 If you don't know which is wrong just set them
 > all explicitly.
 Use the procedure described above for after June 30
 > or December 31 to set the time(s).

-> For the new server, the displayed VDIF epoches must be the same.
+> For the new server, the displayed VDIF epochs must be the same.
 If
 > they are not use the ';' command for each RDBE to set the epoch to
 > the nominal one.